lbeder/slowkey/README.md

 Please note that even if the last checkpoint is done at the final iteration (in the case that the number of iterations divides by the check-pointing interval), the checkpoint still won't have the actual output until you complete the recovery process.

 Each checkpoint, except for the one that coincides with the first iteration, also includes the output of the previous iteration.
-This allows the system to verify, when restoring from a checkpoint, that the password and salt match the checkpoint by attempting to derive the checkpoint's iteration data from the previous iteration's data.
+This allows the system to verify that the password and salt match the checkpoint by attempting to derive the checkpoint's iteration data from the previous iteration's data.

 Please exercise caution when using this feature.
 Resuming computation from a compromised checkpoint may undermine your expectations regarding the duration of the key stretching process.